Medieval commune: Rural communes

 The development of medieval rural communes arose more from a need to collaborate to manage the commons than out of defensive needs.
 In times of a weak central government, communes typically formed to ensure the safety on the roads through their territory to enable commerce (Landfrieden).
 One of the more successful of these medieval communities was the one in the alpine valleys north of the Gotthard Pass.
 This later resulted in the formation of the Old Swiss Confederacy.
 The Swiss had numerous written acts of alliance: for each new canton that joined the confederacy, a new contract was written.

 Besides the Swiss Eidgenossenschaft, there were similar rural alpine communes in County of Tyrol, but these were destroyed by the House of Habsburg.
-Other such rural communes developed in the Graubünden, in the French Alps (Briançon), in the Pyrenees, in northern France (Roumare), in northern Germany (Frisia and Dithmarschen), and also in Sweden and Norway.
+Other such rural communes developed in the Graubünden, in the French Alps (Republic of the Escartons or Briançonnais), in the Pyrenees, in northern France (Roumare), in northern Germany (Frisia and Dithmarschen), and also in Sweden and Norway.
 The colonization of the Walser also is related.

+Pyrenean villages such as Vicdessos, in common with many other montane communities, enjoyed far greater liberties than those enjoyed in the north of France.
+The Counts of Foix granted these villages charters recognising their right to governance and both civil and criminal justice administered by their own consuls, and exemption from fees on the use of forests, waters, mines, pastures, mountains, meadows and tolls on trading with other villages.
+They even successfully won their case against payment of taxes to King Philip IV of France.
+The Vallée d'Aspe was another medieval Pyrenean republic, based in Accous and under the suzerainty of the Viscounts of Bearn.
+The rights of the republic was confirmed by King Louis XIII when he united Bearn to France.
+These communities thrived in natural isolation and lack of seigneurial interest in interference, particularly in the Western Pyrenees such as the Vallée d'Aspe (governed by their own jurats), Vallée d'Ossau, as well as the independent legislative assemblies in the Valley of Cauterets, or the Vallée d'Azun.
+These communities, called beziau, signed treaties with other villages generally meant to govern access to pastures.

 Some Southern-European medieval communes were influenced by the Italian precedent, but many northern ones (and even the Swiss communes north of Gotthard Pass) may well have developed concurrently and independently from the Italian ones.
 Only a few of these medieval rural communes ever attained imperial immediacy, where they would have been subject only to the king or emperor; most still remained subjects of some more or less distant liege.